 - In a small bowl, combine cracker crumbs and sugar; cut in butter until crumbly.
 Grease the sides only of a 9-in. springform pan; press crumb mixture onto bottom of pan.
 Place on a baking sheet.
 Bake at 350° for 10 minutes.
 Cool on a wire rack.

-- In a large bowl, beat cream cheese and sugar until smooth.
-Beat in lemon juice and vanilla.
+- In a large mixing bowl, beat the cream cheese, sugar, lemon juice and vanilla until smooth.
 Add eggs; beat on low speed just until combined.
-Pour filling onto crust.
+Pour over crust.
 Return pan to baking sheet.

 "Lovely Recipe.
 Mine Came Out Cracked (As Cheesecakes Tend To) But Still Delicious.
 I Will Say, Though, That You Must Be Careful About Not Over Whipping The Batter And To Make Sure The Cream Cheese Is Softened.
 This Will Keep The Finished Product As Cheesecake-y As Possible And Make It Smooth And Lump Free."

 "I supervised my 10 year old granddaughter while she made it.
 It was top of the line.
 Looked beautiful & tasted even better.
 This is now the new favorite recipe.
 I won't need to supervise next time b/c it's that simple.
 Thanks for sharing!"